 Dining Out at a Buffet Restaurant

 Buffet restaurants are excellent options for family dining.
-Each person can choose whatever he or she wants, and if they don't get enough during the first round, a second trip to the serving dishes is typically allowed.
+Each person can choose whatever he or she wants, and if they don't get enough during the first round, a second trip to the serving dishes is typically allowed, unless otherwise stated.

 Tips for restaurant buffet etiquette:

 - Walk around and look at all the food items before making your selection.
-That way you can plan, starting with what appeals to you the most and work your way toward items you would like to try without running out of room in your plate.
+That way you can plan, starting with what appeals to you the most.
+Start there and work your way toward items you would like to try without running out of room on your plate.

 - When dining out at a buffet style restaurant, always get a fresh plate before putting food on it.
 Returning with the same plate is unsanitary and may spread germs and bacteria.

-- Never reach around someone.
-Doing so is not only rude, it's likely to cause an accident that can be avoided if you wait until they are finished making their selection.
+- Never reach around someone else.
+Doing so is not only rude, but it's also likely to cause an accident that can be avoided if you wait until they are finished making their selection.

 - Keep the line moving.
-Don't hover while trying to figure out whether or not you want something.
-If you aren't sure, move on and come back later after you decide.
+Don't hover over the serving table while trying to figure out whether or not you want something.
+If you aren't sure, move on and come back later, after you decide.

 - Don't touch any of the food in the serving dishes.
 Never use your fingers to pluck something off a serving dish.
 Use the tongs, spoon, or serving fork that is provided.
 You also don't want to lick your fingers while standing at the serving counter.